Perfect Southern Cornbread Recipe: Secrets to the Best Flavor

 When mixing:

-• Combine the dry ingredients in one bowl and the wet ingredients in another.
+• Mix the dry ingredients in one bowl and the wet ingredients in a separate bowl.

 • Combine the wet mixture with the dry ingredients and mix gently until just incorporated.